HorvatJosip/clothing-store/doc/Course Notes.md

 * `render`
 * `componentDidMount`

-Whenever props or state changes `forceUpdate()` is also there, but should be avoided), `shouldComponentUpdate(nextProps, nextState)` is called which determines if the component should be updated (re-rendered) - if it does, it renders it again (with render method) and `componentDidUpdate` is called
+Whenever props or state changes (`forceUpdate()` is also there, but should be avoided), `shouldComponentUpdate(nextProps, nextState)` is called which determines if the component should be updated (re-rendered) - if it does, it renders it again (with `render` method) and `componentDidUpdate` is called

 Whenever a component gets re-rendered, all of its children get re-rendered.
 The way to stop that is by using `shouldComponentUpdate`
 For example, it doesn't make sense to re-render if `nextProps.text` is the same as `this.props.text`

-If for some reason a component is removed (good example is loading), it will go through unmounting phase in which the `componentWillUnmount` method is called before unmounting it form the DOM
+If for some reason a component is removed (good example is loading), it will go through unmounting phase in which the `componentWillUnmount` method is called before unmounting it from the DOM
 So `if(loading)`, mount the loading component, once the loading gets set to false, display something else (inside render, it will go into the `else` block) and this will make react unmount the components inside the `if(loading)`

 # SHOP